Call 911 in an Emergency or if You or Someone Else is in Imminent Danger

 No-Cost Forensic Exam Without Requirement to Participate in the Criminal Justice System

 Sexual assault survivors have the right to receive the forensic exam at no cost to the victim, without a requirement to participate in the criminal justice system (California Penal Code §13823.95).
 This right enables prompt evidence collection while at the same time giving survivors time to begin to process what has occurred and to consider how they want to proceed.
 Survivors have the right to remain anonymous and not provide any identifying information.
 Local hospitals that offer no-cost anonymous exams may be found through the National Sexual Assault Hotline, (800) 656-HOPE (4673).

 Presence of Sexual Assault Counselor (Advocate) and Support Person

-California Penal Code §264.2 grants sexual assault survivors the right to have an advocate and at least one other support person of their choice present at sexual assault forensic exams.
-Advocates may be requested by calling a national or local domestic and sexual violence 24-hour hotline or by requesting an advocate at the medical facility performing the exam.
+California Penal Code §264.2 grants sexual assault survivors the right to have a sexual assault counselor and a support person of their choice present at evidence or physical exams.
+Counselors may be requested by calling a national or local domestic and sexual violence 24-hour hotline or by requesting an advocate at the medical facility performing the exam.

-California Civil Code §1946.7 (signed into law on July 13, 2015) makes it easier for individuals who are victims, or household members of victims, of domestic violence, sexual assault, stalking, human trafficking, elder abuse, and dependent adult abuse to terminate tenancy because of the victimization — potentially allowing victims/household members of victims to move to safer locations sooner than they would otherwise been able.
-The bill:
+California Civil Code §1946.7 makes it easier for victims and household members of victims of certain crimes to terminate tenancy because of qualifying victimization.
+This right may allow victims/household members of victims to move to safer locations sooner than they would otherwise be able to.